 Mt Etna can be approached by a 50 minute drive from Catania to Rifugio Sapienza at 1,900 metres.
 The cable car takes you up a further 600 metres – about 800 metres below the summit – where you get great panoramic views.
 In February, there was thick snow at this level and we couldn’t continue much higher, but could see the extensive lava flows and houses almost submerged by previous eruptions.

 Mt Etna is a UNESCO World Heritage Site under the Natural Site classification..

 The next city down the coast was Siracusa (Syracuse), considered to be the most attractive city in Sicily, and also a UNESCO World Heritage Site.

 Again I stayed at a Best Western Hotel, about 5 miles north of the city.
 Although externally not the most attractive of hotels, it was new, well-organised and conveniently placed.

 Siracusa has much to offer in its centre, the island of Ortygia, and in the Neapolis Archaeological Park.

 I strolled around Ortygia in about 3 hours, stopping for refreshment along the way at one of the seafront cafés.
 Archimedes was born in Siracusa, commemorated in Piazza Archimede.
-In Piazza del Duomo, I was impressed by the magnificent cathedral which dates back to the 5th Century but was rebuilt in the 18th Century in Baroque style.
+In Piazza del Duomo, I was impressed by the magnificent cathedral which dates back to a Greek temple built on the site in the 5th Century BC, but with a frontage built in the 18th Century in Baroque style.